-LCU's asset composition was stable for 2022 with slight movement from cash into investments and loans.
-There was a new category created, dividend receivable, and this was related to the sale of Concentra Financial and LCU's share of that transaction had not being received until early 2023.
-The loan portfolio increased \$8.40 million and as percentage of total assets increased to 57.44% (2021 - 56.79%).
-The amount of corporate investments held by LCU increased to 30.48% (2021 - 29.91%) and fixed assets fell to 1.33% (2021 - 1.53%) due to depreciation and an increase in total assets.
+LCU's asset composition was stable for 2023 with moderate movement from cash and other assets into investments and loans.
+The loan portfolio increased \$1.05 million and as percentage of total assets decreased to 56.78% (2022 - 57.44%).
+The amount of corporate investments held by LCU increased to 33.63% (2022 - 30.48%) and fixed assets decreased to 1.23% (2022 - 1.33%) due to depreciation and an increase in total assets.
 LCU continues to look for opportunities to increase the size of the loan portfolio through local loan specials as well as collaborations with our peer credit unions.